-The DSL(s) must deal with any concerns of peer-on peer-abuse immediately and sensitively.
+The DSL(s) must deal with any concerns of child-on child-abuse immediately and sensitively.
 As much information as possible must be gathered from the victim and the young person who has allegedly displayed harmful behaviour in order to gain the facts of what has happened.